Duke: Haiti

-Equivalents
+Analogues

 Like other major Western noble titles, Duke is sometimes used to render (translate) certain titles in non-western languages.
 "Duke" is used even though those titles are generally etymologically and often historically unrelated and thus hard to compare.
 However, they are considered roughly equivalent, especially in hierarchic aristocracies such as feudal Japan, useful as an indication of relative rank.

 Indian Subcontinent

-Indian feudal system cannot be fully translated to its European counterparts.
+The Indian feudal system cannot be fully translated to its European counterparts.
 The closest equivalent to the title of Sovereign Duke is Rao and Nawab to a feudal duchy, a large jagir.
 Thus, a Rao (in the ruling system) or a Jagirdar, Deshmukh, Patil, and Zamindar (in a feudal way) are closely equivalent to a Duke.

 Turkey, Afghanistan and Iran

-Duke in Turkey, Afghanistan, and Iran after Mongolian war against them, was added as generals and kings of districts or states but in the Kingdom of Persians and Ottomans, the systems cannot be fully translated to its European counterparts so they called those generals and kings as Khan, a Mongolian royal and noble rank from the Turco-Mongol word for "lord," equal to Duke.
-After revolutions and the falling Empire system in those countries(changing the ruling system to democratic and republic systems), those Khans and the other equal ranks titles added to the titleholder's surnames, and the ranking system, as usual, was disqualified as an official ranking.
+Duke in Turkey, Afghanistan, and Iran after Mongolian war against them, was added as generals and kings of districts or states.
+In the Kingdom of Persians and Ottomans, the systems cannot be fully translated to its European counterparts so they called those generals and kings as Khan, a Mongolian royal and noble rank from the Turco-Mongol word for "lord", analogous to Duke.
+After revolutions and the falling Empire system in those countries (changing the ruling system to democratic and republic systems), those Khans and the other equal ranks titles added to the titleholder's surnames, and the ranking system, as usual, was disqualified as an official ranking.